 The Organization uses the NAV to determine the fair value of all the underlying investments which: (a) do not have a readily determinable fair value and (b) prepare their investees financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.
-Per the accounting standard governing NAV as a practical expedient, the following table lists investments in other companies by major category as of September 30, 2016 and 2015 (in thousands):
+Per the accounting standard governing NAV as a practical expedient, the following table lists investments in other companies by major category as of September 30, 2017 and 2016 (in thousands):

-2016 Туре Strategy NAV in Funds # of Funds \$ Amount of Unfunded Commitments Redemption Terms Redemption Restrictions Private Equity Privately held and publicly traded securities in healthcare, biotechnology and related fields, international investments with the objective of obtaining long-term growth, equity securities and warrants that are not actively traded, industrial property \$ 4,050 4 \$ 413 N/A Not permitted to withdraw from partnership Venture Capital Emerging growth companies 5,777 2 347 N/A Not permitted to withdraw from partnership Fund of funds Limited and general partnerships, unit trusts or hedge funds with variety of investment strategies 28,995 1 N/A 95 days notice and annual redemptions N/A Partnerships Real estate credit and real estate credit- related opportunities located in North America 633 1 4,367 N/A Not permitted to withdraw from partnership , \$ 39,455 \$ 5,127 = 2015 Туре Strategy NAV in Funds 2015 # of Funds \$ Amount of Unfunded Commitments Redemption Terms Redemption Restrictions Type Private Equity Privately held and publicly traded securities in healthcare, biotechnology and related fields, international investments with the objective of obtaining long-term growth, equity securities and warrants that are not actively traded, industrial property # of of Unfunded - • Private Equity Privately held and publicly traded securities in healthcare, biotechnology and related fields, international investments with the objective of obtaining long-term growth, equity securities and warrants that in Funds # of Funds of Unfunded Commitments Terms Restrictions Not permitted to withdraw from • Privately held and publicly traded securities in healthcare, biotechnology and related fields, international investments with the objective of obtaining long-term growth, equity securities and warrants that are not actively traded, industrial property in Funds \$ 5,206 # of Funds of Unfunded Commitments \$ 570 Terms N/A Restrictions Not permitted to withdraw from partnership Not permitted to withdraw from
+2017 Туре Strategy NAV in Funds # of Funds \$ Amount of Unfunded Commitments Redemption Terms Redemption Restrictions Private Equity Privately held and publicly traded securities in healthcare, biotechnology and related fields, international investments with the objective of obtaining long-term growth, equity securities and warrants that are not actively traded, industrial property \$ 4,093 4 \$ 409 N/A Not permitted to withdraw from partnership Venture Capital Emerging growth companies 5,785 2 287 N/A Not permitted to withdraw from partnership Hedge Funds Limited and general partnerships, unit trusts or hedge funds with variety of investment strategies including the private and public debt and equity markets 53,711 \$ 63,589 5 4,181 \$ 4,877 60-95 days notice and annual/quarterly redemptions Various

+2016 Туре Strategy NAV in Funds # of Funds \$ Amount of Unfunded Commitments Redemption Terms Redemption Restrictions Private Equity Privately held and publicly traded securities in healthcare, biotechnology and related fields, international investments with the objective of obtaining long-term growth, equity securities and warrants that are not actively traded, industrial property \$ 4,050 4 \$ 413 N/A Not permitted to withdraw from partnership Venture Capital Emerging growth companies 5,777 2 347 N/A Not permitted to withdraw from partnership Hedge Funds Limited and general partnerships, unit trusts or hedge funds with variety of investment strategies 29,628 2 4,367 60-95 days notice and annual/quarterly redemptions Various

 Investment return comprises interest, dividends, and realized and unrealized gains and losses.
-Return for the years ended September 30, 2016 and 2015 consisted of the following (in thousands):
+Return for the years ended September 30, 2017 and 2016 consisted of the following (in thousands):

-Uni restricted mporarily estricted nanently stricted 20 016 Total 20 015 Total Interest and dividends \$ 289 \$ 11.294 \$ \$ 11.583 \$ 11,644 Net realized gains on sale of investments · 127 · 5,936 · - · 6,063 · 19,436 Net unrealized gains on investments 1,247 42,909 44,156 (43,003) Other - (145) (145) Total investment gains 1,663 59,994 - 61,657 (11,923) Investment return used for operations (289) (25,345) (25,634) (24,793) Net investment return, in excess of amounts used for operations \$ 1,374 \$ 34,649 \$ \$ 36,023 \$ (36,716)
+Unrestricted Temporarily ted Restricted Permanently Restricted 2017 Total 20)16 Total Interest and dividends \$ 391 \$ 10,737 \$ - \$ 11,128 \$ 11,583 Net realized gains on sale of investments 1,532 10,791 - 12,323 6,063 Net unrealized (losses) gains on investments (532) 49,678 - 49,146 44,156 Other - - - - (145) Total investment gains 1,391 71,206 - 72,597 61,657 Investment return used for operations (391) (24,621) - (25,012) (25,634) Net investment return, in excess of amounts used for operations \$ 1,000 \$ 46,585 \$ - \$ 47,585 \$ 36,023

-The Organization's spending policy states distributions from all endowment funds if not otherwise limited shall be limited to 4% and 4.5% in fiscal years 2016 and 2015, respectively.
+The Organization's spending policy states distributions from all endowment funds if not otherwise limited shall be limited to 4% in fiscal years 2017 and 2016.

-For fiscal 2016 and 2015, \$275,000 and \$250,000, respectively, of investment advisory and custodial fees were netted against investment income.
+For fiscal 2017 and 2016, \$271,000 and \$275,000, respectively, of investment advisory and custodial fees were netted against investment income.